ChrisDoerr/RotateImageExtension/readme.txt

-This Firefox extension adds a context menu item you can select when right-clicking an <img> element on a web page.
+This web extension adds a context menu item you can select when right-clicking an <img> element on a web page.

 It then will rotate the image in steps of +90 degrees.